Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

     .pipe(gulp.dest('./dist/css'));
 ```

-This functions instructs `gulp` to take the `SimpleUI.css` results and minifies it using the `minifyCss` function and place the result in the `dist` folder (short form for distribution).
+This functions instructs `gulp` to take the `SimpleUI.css` result and minifies it using the `minifyCss` function and place the result in the `dist` folder (short form for distribution).

 Then the same process is done for the JS using the `uglify` function with `SimpleUI.js`.